kishan169/kishan169/README.md

 <h1 align="center">Hi 👋 My name is KISHAN SAVAJ</h1>

-<h4>Tech enthusiast who loves to building apps that are interesting and useful and a passionate learner who's always willing to learn and work across technologies and domains.
-I love to explore new technologies and leverage them to solve real-life problems sparkles.</h4>
+<h3 align="center">Tech enthusiast who loves to building apps that are interesting and useful and a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems sparkles.</h3>

 <img align="right" alt="coding" width="400" padding="10px" src="https://user-images.githubusercontent.com/56001279/169039511-a3887a25-f6aa-449c-a269-82372aaa8618.gif"/>